avic7/MpaleTech-Post-Pandemic-Analysis/README.md

 ## Project Background

 MapleTech, a global e-commerce company founded in 2017, specializes in selling premium electronics and accessories such as JBL, Apple, Anker, and ASUS products.
-I’m collaborating with the Head of Business Strategy to extract data-driven insights and deliver recommendations to cross functional teams, including Sales, Marketing, and Product, to improve performance across product lines, customer retention, and marketing channels.
+I’m collaborating with the Head of Business Strategy to extract data-driven insights and deliver actionable recommendations to improve performance across sales, product lines, customer retention, and marketing channels.

 ---